 Viewing the NYE Fireworks on the West of the Harbour

-With North Sydney Council introducing ticketing for their free areas this year expect the western side of the harbour to become more crowded than previous years when those who have not been able to plan in advance find themselves looking for free options.
+With North Sydney Council introducing ticketing for their free areas this year, expect the western side of the harbour to become more crowded than previous years when those who could not plan and find themselves looking for free options.

 Elkington Park, Balmain

 Free site, no glass or alcohol.
-Good family-friendly place.
-No views of the Opera House or Harbour Bridge.
-Great fireworks views but restricted views of the city.
+Popular family-friendly spot and while there are no views of the Opera House or Harbour Bridge there are fantastic fireworks views with restricted views of the city.
 Capacity 3000 and gates will open at 8am.

 Illoura Reserve is a popular spot with locals, with a capacity of 2850 people.
 BYO alcohol allowed, the site offers views of the Sydney Harbour Bridge but not the Opera House.
 Entry is free and gates open at 8am.

 Darling Harbour will have free family areas as well as lots of restaurants offering special packages.
 It’s also home to several nightclubs, so there is something for everyone, but you should know that you don’t get the harbour experience from here.
-Capacity for 40,000 people here.
-They have fireworks, but in my opinion, it’s just not the same, and I do not recommend it for first-time visitors.
+They have fireworks, but in my opinion, it’s just not the same, and I do not recommend it for international or one-time visitors.